FFlop/fflop/README.md

 🌱 I’m currently learning JavaScript, Docker, Docker-Compose, Cloud Computing, Node.js

-👯 I’m looking to collaborate on lots of projects on python
+👯 I’m looking to collaborate on lots of projects on python.

 📫 How to reach me: Usually ill be alot more active on my discord so add Flop#7234 but you can also checkout my twitter